NguyenTanYen/lap_trinh_web_ex4/database-setup.md

 - Check the database name in `application.properties`

 ### If you get "Table doesn't exist" error:
-- Make sure you've run the `createdbo.sql` script
+- Make sure you've run the `DB.sql` script
 - Verify all tables are created properly

 ## Database Configuration